youshamahmood96/job-interview-prep/README.md

 ### Absolutely everything about dsa that I find useful for myself

-Okay so I started this repo storing my solutions to problems in different platforms, but now I am dumping anything related to securing a tech job here.
+Okay so I started this repo to store my solutions to problems in different platforms, but now I am dumping anything related to securing a tech job here.
 I am messy lol

 ### 60 leetcode questions:
 - <a href="https://docs.google.com/spreadsheets/d/1Y98QKaYPazWImEt1nA_ocpGNJ-yQjH1FAsVQhUQ7OTw/edit#gid=0" target="_blank">Excel Link </a>